bryanmartinez1/SimpleToDo/README.md

 The following **additional** features are implemented:

 * [x] List anything else that you can get done to improve the app functionality!
+            - Creating the edit screen
+            - Been able to group tasks together into a folder

 ## Video Walkthrough